mileskilometer/website-main/all_collections/_posts/2024-11-2-ldap-to-bookstack.md

     1. Included is also the user's group information, you can configure the BookStack roles to map to "External Authentication IDs" which are the groups that exists in LLDAP and Keycloak.
 (In my case)
 5. At the end of you session you can hit the "logout" button.
 BookStack is configured to use a front channel logout.
 This means when you click the "Logout" button in BookStack you are redirected to a Keycloak logout endpoint.
 Your cookies in your browser inform Keycloak of the specific user to logout.
 This terminates the session within Keycloak and any subsequent site visits will need to go through the login process again.

-Here is a diagram to illustrate:
+Here is a diagram to illustrate (Click it to view it closer):

 ![LDAPBSChart.jpeg](/assets/LDAPBSChart.jpeg)